function3d/bambufy/README.md

 - Change the native display to **Guppyscreen** running the `DISPLAY_OFF` command
 - Change web ui to **Mainsail** running the `WEB` command
 - Run `ENABLE_PLUGIN name=bambufy` command from the console.
-- Use this [3MF](https://github.com/function3d/bambufy/releases/download/v1.0.0/PinkyWing_FireDragon.3mf) with Bambu Studio (from there you can save settings such as user profiles)
+- Use this [3MF](https://github.com/function3d/bambufy/releases/download/v1.1.0/ArticulatedCuteTurtle_Multicolor4Color_BambuStudio.3mf) with Bambu Studio (from there you can save settings such as user profiles)
+- Use this [3MF](https://github.com/function3d/bambufy/releases/download/v1.1.0/ArticulatedCuteTurtle_Multicolor4Color_Orca.3mf) with Orca slicer.

 ## How to uninstall
 - Run the `DISABLE_PLUGIN name=bambufy` command from the console.